 Over the past couple of months, the Advertiser Technology Group (ATG) team at AppNexus has experimented with penalizing SSPs that operate non-second-price auctions, which we call “Supply Path Optimization”.
 Note that AppNexus has a separate Publisher Technology Group, responsible for our SSP and full-stack ad serving solutions, and we apply the same logic to our own SSP.

 He also provides important recommendations for publishers and advertisers:

 - Just because an SSP spends the most money doesn’t mean they’re doing the best job representing your interests.

 - Keep your header bidding wrapper separate from the header bidders.
 Use an open source solution like prebid.js or the Index Wrapper that doesn’t play games with auction dynamics.

 - Be aggressive about finding the best path to supply.
 This is challenging, and likely requires using a DSP with built-in supply path optimization

 - Treat SSPs as pipes, not as media companies.
 If an SSP sends salespeople to your office, be very concerned.

 AppNexus is not the only one that’s been working on solving this problem though.
 UK-based ad tech company Iponweb has created a product called BidSwitch that monitors activity between buyers and sellers to ensure trading efficiency, they’re just starting to run tests for supply-path optimization.

-More recently, as stakeholders become more aware about the problem and its implications, DSPs have threatened to cut off SSPs who don’t clean up their act, which is the appropriate response, as both advertisers and publishers will regain their trust in each other, while bad players get penalised.
+More recently, as stakeholders become more aware of the problem and its implications, DSPs have threatened to cut off SSPs who don’t clean up their act, which is the appropriate response, as both advertisers and publishers will regain their trust in each other, while bad players get penalized.

 Demand-side platforms (DSPs) are putting pressure on supply-side platforms (SSPs) to improve inventory quality and cut out the games that pad the second-price auction.